blakeford1/_readme_generator/README.md

 To install necessary dependencies, run the following command: npm i
 ## Usage
-You will use the command line
+You have to use the command line
 ## License
-This project is licensed under the You will use the command line license.
+This project is licensed under the You have to use the command line license.
 ## Contributing
-email me for info.
+email me for info
 ## Tests
 To run tests, run the following command: npm test